What is solar power?

-We have provided more than $290 million to around 300 solar research and development projects and ARENA-funded solar projects have helped to break at least 11 solar PV cell efficiency world records.
+We have provided more than $290 million to around 300 solar research and development projects and our solar projects have helped to break at least 11 solar PV cell efficiency world records.

-ARENA is also investing in concentrated solar thermal research, development and demonstration activities that combined, contribute to a global effort on next-generation technologies.
+We also invest in concentrated solar thermal research, development and demonstration activities that combined, contribute to a global effort on next-generation technologies.

 Sydney’s Maritime Museum has sailed into the future by installing cutting-edge lightweight solar panels on the roof of one of its Darling Harbour buildings.Read more